hendemic/personal-blog-strapi/README.md

 ## 📝 Notes

 - After your app is deployed, visit the `/admin` endpoint to create your admin user.
 - Railway's filesystem is ephemeral which is why any changes to the filesystem are not persisted between deploys.
-This is why, this template uses Cloudinary for media storage.
+This is why, this project uses Digital Ocean Spaces for media storage.
+- Required environment variables for Digital Ocean Spaces:
+  - `DO_SPACE_ACCESS_KEY` - Digital Ocean Spaces access key
+  - `DO_SPACE_SECRET_KEY` - Digital Ocean Spaces secret key
+  - `DO_SPACE_ENDPOINT` - Digital Ocean Spaces endpoint (e.g., 'nyc3.digitaloceanspaces.com')
+  - `DO_SPACE_BUCKET` - Digital Ocean Spaces bucket name
+  - `DO_SPACE_REGION` - Digital Ocean Spaces region (e.g., 'nyc3')
+  - `DO_SPACE_BASE_URL` - (Optional) CDN URL if configured
 - If you want to use npm with this project make sure you delete the `yarn.lock` file after you have ran `npm install`